 You were so excited when you became pregnant.
 You immediately started planning for the new addition to your family, but then the unthinkable happened.

 Your employer discriminated against you due to your pregnancy.

 You have heard of pregnancy discrimination cases before, but you never thought it would happen to you.
 Now, you are worried about your next steps and wondering how to hold your employer accountable.

 Pregnancy discrimination is against the law, and you can make a claim against your employer.
 The Cimino Law Firm has focused on employment law for more than two decades and is here to help you.
-Contact us today for a free consultation.
+Contact us today for a confidential consultation.

 What Laws Protect Against Pregnancy Discrimination?